tjdarosa26/parallel-bubble-sort/README.md

 ```

 ## Which results are expected?
 The output of the programs is their time spended ordering the arrays.
 For a big number of arrays with many elements, you should expect a better perfomance from the parallel program.
-Now, for a small number of arrays without many elements, you should expect he sequential one to be better.
+Now, for a small number of arrays without many elements, you should expect the sequential one to be better.
+It happens because of the time needed to initialize the threads.

+You can also try many variations on the parallel program an observate how many threads will give a better performance.
+This will depend on the hardware used.